SELKO FYTERA LACTECO

 The natural feed additive to improve beef cattle colostrum quality

 Fytera Lacteco is a natural feed additive for beef cattle, containing a mix of phytogenics.
-Feeding Fytera Lacteco improves the cattle colostrum quality, resulting in:
+Feeding Fytera Lacteco can assist in improving the cattle colostrum quality, resulting in:

 • A reduction in neonatal disease